muratk3n/thirdwave/en/README.md

 ---

-Stiglitz: "By contrast, Biden’s proposed spending plan is urgently needed.
+Stiglitz: "Biden’s proposed spending plan is urgently needed.
 Recently released data show a slowdown in America’s recovery both in terms of GDP and employment...

 The economy would, of course, be better off without zero interest rates.
 It would also be better if policymakers raised taxes by